 So trends come and go in the supplement industry, but the latest trend of more transparent labeling and less proprietary blends seems to be here for good.

 Starting in 2014 and really exploding in 2015 and 2016 more and more companies are finding they sell more product when they clearly state what is in it.
+It is now 2023 and everything new seems to be transparently labeled.
 Go figure huh..

 This is completely understandable as consumers would always rather buy a product where they know what they’re paying for vs. a product where they just have to “trust the brand” to put in proper dosages of the good stuff.